fricampa in nature on Öland

 special rules apply in national parks and nature reserves

+In general, camping is not allowed except in specially designated areas.
+There may also be a tent ban in the entire area.
 Notice boards in the area show what applies.
 You can also get more information from the municipality or the county administrative board.
 County Board - visitors in protected nature

 do not leave trash or food scraps